 Does your Health Insurance cover Payment of costs: Some health savings accounts cover medical massage even without a script from a physician.
 Some medical insurance policies cover

-massage in limited circumstances.
+massage in limited circumstances or through their flex plans.
 Contact your third party payer for details.

 How much do you charge: Client care is 100% customized.
 Different conditions have different protocols and participation in self-care can greatly reduce your costs.
 We provide a complimentary